pohlondrej/free-genai-bootcamp-2025/language-learning-assistant/backend/Project.md

 #### Acceptance Criteria:
 - Users can complete a multi-phase quiz session
 - Scores are calculated correctly
-- Quiz history is retrievable and clearable
 #### Technical Notes:
+- Ignore session history for now.
+Keep everything in memory, no persistance required.
 - Ignore audio for now.
 If needed, use a short example sound as a placeholder.
 - This is backend only.
 It should include API for the frontend, but no frontend implementation.